Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 What is “Limitation of Range of Motion” for VA disability for back pain?

+You must be open, honest, and truthful at your C&P exam for back pain.
 If you can’t move at all without pain, make sure to let the examiner know that.

-- Restricted opening of the mouth and chewing
+- Restricted mouth opening and trouble chewing

 - Breathing limited to diaphragmatic respiration

-VA Disability Ratings for Back Pain Explained
+VA Disability Ratings for Back Pain (Explained)

 - 100% VA Disability for Back Pain: Unfavorable ankylosis of the entire spine